outdoorsafetylab/mapclay/README.md

 ```

 <br>

-The text content of target element would be parsed as [YAML], So user can specify [options] to configure map.
+The text content of target element would be parsed as [YAML](https://nodeca.github.io/js-yaml/), So user can specify [options](#options) to configure map.

 ```html
 <pre>